yulondawyatt/unit-fundamentals/arrays/readme.md

 const squares = [1, 4, 9, 16, 25];
 ```

 Let's imagine an adventurer named Rynn.
-Rynn has a magic backpack that can hold everything she needs for her adventures.
+Rynn has a magic backpack that can hold everything they need for their adventures.

 ```js
 const backpack = [